nachtfunke/helloyes/src/about/legal.md

     contact@thomassemmler.com
 </address>

-This website will not track you.
 Changing the accent color the website will save it to the session storage which will be cleared once you close the browser.

+I am using fathom for some privacy first analytics.
+It doesn't use cookies and it fully complies with GDPR.
+I have no interest in tracking you, but this is an eleventy site on netlify's free plan and I have literally know idea whatsoever if and how people are using my website.
+That's why I decided to use fathom.
+You can read more about fathoms compliance [here](https://usefathom.com/compliance/gdpr-compliant-website-analytics).

 ***